The final big contest of 2018 all comes down to turnout

 - In the initial primary, Hyde-Smith got more than 41 percent of the vote, Espy got nearly 41 percent and Republican Chris McDaniel got 16 percent.

-- Among white voters (who made up 63 percent of the electorate back on November 6), Hyde-Smith got 60 percent, McDaniel 24 percent and Espy 15 percent.
+- Among white voters (who made up 63 percent of the electorate on Nov.
+6), Hyde-Smith got 60 percent, McDaniel 24 percent and Espy 15 percent.

 - Among African-American voters (who made up a third of the electorate), Espy got 91 percent, Hyde-Smith got 4 percent and McDaniel 1 percent.